retrievercommunications/telegraf/plugins/inputs/dropwizard/README.md

 This plugin is an alternate to using Dropwizard Metrics Reporter implementations like the ones from [iZettle](https://github.com/iZettle/dropwizard-metrics-influxdb) and [kickstarter](https://github.com/kickstarter/dropwizard-influxdb-reporter).
 The features in this plugin are inspired by the above mentioned Reporter libraries.
 The main differences with this plugin compared to the Reporters are:

+- you can change metrics collection configuration or certain functionality without changing or restarting the Dropwizard application.
+This gives Operations greater flexibility to manage the infrastructure without affecting the application.
 - metrics will be pulled from the Dropwizard application rather than it pushing metrics via the Reporters.
-This reduces the responsibilities of the web application
+This reduces the responsibilities of the web application.
-- you can change configuration or functionality without restarting the application.
-This gives Operations greater flexibility to manage the infrastructure without affecting the apps.

 ### Configuration: